zordius/subtask.js/README.md

 **Execute task**

-* When you run `.execute()` the first time, subtask will run the inner logic in the task.
+* When you run `.execute()` the first time, subtask will run the inner logic inside the task.
 * When you run `.execute()` many times, subtask will return the result of first execution.
 * If the task is async, all `.execute()` will wait for first result.
 Subtask will ensure the inner logic is be executed only once.